GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 And one day in quorum meeting, he tenderly asked them to pray for him to quit smoking, and so they did.
 But then they followed him home and confiscated all of his tobacco stash.

-As his failing health put Alan into hospitals and rehab centers, “his boys” served him, quietly exuding powers of priesthood and of love unfeigned (see Doctrine and Covenants 121:41).
+As his failing health put Alan into hospitals and rehab centers, “his boys” served him, quietly exuding powers of priesthood and of love unfeigned (see [[D&C 121.41|Doctrine and Covenants 121:41]]).

 The miracle continued when Alan asked to be baptized—but then he passed away before it could happen.
 At his request, his deacons-turned-priests were the pallbearers and the speakers at his funeral, where they—fittingly—warned, expounded, exhorted, taught, and invited all to Christ.